 Our amazing Lake Macquarie is a great spot for fishing and recreation.
 We can’t think of a better place to drop in a line.
 Whether you are out on a boat, or standing on a jetty along the shoreline.
 If you prefer ocean fishing there are plenty of great choices here too.

-We have our very own fisher in our team.
-Yasmin has quite a few tales to tell.
+Yasmin, a local fisher mum, has quite a few tales to tell.
 Read Yasmin’s story here.

 Want to take your kids fishing but don’t know where to start?
 Read all about fishing Lake Macquarie with kids here.
 Get started today.